-From Renee on October 31st, 2007 in CalFinder News
+From Brittany Mauriss on October 31, 2007 in CalFinder News

 Solar homes in the Northern Hemisphere generally use south-facing glass while those in the Southern Hemisphere use north-facing glass to get the most out of available sunlight and natural heating.
 This can result in excessive heating and brightness during the summer.
 One device-free solution to this dilemma is to plant deciduous trees that lose their leaves seasonally.

 The majority of the U.S. has a temperate weather climate.
 Homeowners will want to plant high, leafy trees along the south side of the home for increased summer-time shade.
 In the West, shorter trees work for afternoon sun angles that fall closer to the ground.
 In cold climates, it may be a good idea to avoid planting any trees along the south side of the home.
 Even though deciduous trees shed their leaves during the winter, thick branches can still block winter sun.

 In cooler, windy regions, such as the northern U.S., homeowners can select Evergreens and shrubs that never shed and have the substance to block heavy winds.
 Homeowners living in hot, arid regions in the southwest will want to cool hot roofs, walls, and windows.
 Shrubs and groundcover help to cool the ground around the home, ultimately cooling the air before it reaches walls and windows.
 Rows of hedges or bushes can shade patios, driveways, and sidewalks.
 Climbing vines can also shade patios and walls, thus cooling the interior of the home.